Kim Ok-vin: 2009–present

 In 2011, Kim was to star opposite Eric Mun in KBS's action drama Poseidon, set for broadcast in July 2011.
 However they dropped out when production was halted after the Bombardment of Yeonpyeong incident in November 2010.
 Then Kim appeared in the war film The Front Line, playing a sharpshooter.

 Then Kim once again worked with E J-yong for the short How to Fall in Love in 10 Minutes, as part of the Samsung Galaxy Note-sponsored film Cine Note.
 E J-yong had contacted actors that he's personally close to and offered them the roles, and most of them accepted without pay based on their friendship and loyalty to him, Kim included.
 The filmmaking process was later depicted in Behind the Camera, E's 2013 mockumentary with a similar concept as Actresses.

 Kim then dyed her hair pink for the 2012 comedy Over My Dead Body, which she said she greatly enjoyed filming, being a fan of the genre.
 This was followed by a leading role in the science fiction-thriller film 11 A.M., which was released in the second half of 2013.

 Kim returned to television in 2013 in the KBS period epic The Blade and Petal set in the Goguryeo dynasty, her first TV drama in seven years.
 In 2014, Kim played a pickpocket in the jTBC cable comedy series Steal Heart.
 Minority Opinion, her courtroom drama alongside Yoon Kye-sang and Yoo Hae-jin which had wrapped filming in 2013, was released in theaters in 2015.

 In 2017, Kim starred in action thriller film The Villainess.
 The film was invited to the Cannes Film Festival, where it had its world premiere.

 In 2018, Kim starred in military thriller The Discloser.
 The same year, she returned to the small screen in OCN's fantasy thriller drama Children of a Lesser God.

 In 2020, Kim starred in the historical fantasy drama Arthdal Chronicles, alongside Song Joong-ki, Kim Ji-won and other notable names.

 In November 2022, Kim signed with Ghost Studio.

+Personal life

+On October 1, 2025, Kim announced her upcoming marriage to a non-celebrity.
+Kim married on November 16, 2025.